deboasse/pagebuilder/README.md

 ## Support

-For technical support or questions, contact thedevelopment team.
+For technical support or questions, contact the development team.

 ---